lhcxx/wordle/README.md

 # Wordle Console Game

 A C# console implementation of the popular Wordle game, featuring the same scoring rules as the original NYTimes Wordle game.
-The project includes both a standalone console version and a client/server architecture.
+The project includes both a standalone console version, a client/server architecture, and a "host cheating" mode similar to Absurdle.

 ## Features